atheiman/django-reviews/README.md

     ...   product = product,
     ...   user = user,
     ...   score = 4,          # score is by default an int greater than 0 but less than 6
-    ... )
+    ...   comment = "This is a nice tv, I would buy it again.", ... )
     >>> product_review.save()
     >>> user.reviews.all()